 Winter Cheese Ball

-Piquillo peppers are a variety of chili, small, red, and sweet in flavour with no heat.
+Piquillo peppers are a variety of chili, small, red, and sweet in flavor with no heat.
 They are typically harvested and then roasted and packed in jars or cans.

-This recipe is incredibly easy to make, cheesy decadence that your guests will enjoy!
+This recipe is incredibly easy to make with cheesy decadence that your guests will enjoy!

 Cook time: 8 minutes